BrightspaceUI/core/components/collapsible-panel/README.md

 ## Optional slots

-Collapsible panels have two optional slots, `actions` and `header` that can be used.
+Collapsible panels have two optional slots, `actions` and `header` that can be used to add more information to the header area.

 <!-- docs: demo live name:d2l-collapsible-panel-slots size:large -->